 We also support our students through our Advocacy program, the school chaplain, nurse, and psychology services.
-We have a dedicated Head of Year, Manager of Students Services, Years 7 – 9 and Years 10 – 12 and a dedicated Deputy Principal overseeing all of Student Services.
+We have a dedicated Year Coordinators, managers of Students Services, Years 7 – 9 and Years 10 – 12 and a dedicated Associate Principal overseeing all of Student Services.

 Further Support for our Twice Exceptional Students

 We believe in strong parent school relationships.
 Parents of twice exceptional students become an important bridge between home and school.

 We support students to use assistive technologies and confer with parents for clues on which tools might work best.
 We realise that a twice exceptional student should never feel that accommodations for the classroom are being made because of them as in actuality, all students can benefit from these strategies.
 Advanced cognitive abilities, poor social skills and sensitivities can leave 2e students feeling vulnerable.
 School and classroom environments must feel safe and foster respect for individuals and individual differences.
 At Perth Modern School we work with all our students in developing relationships, social emotional skills, motivation, goal setting and organisational skills.
 This helps support our students to feel free to be themselves, express their emotions, and handle their difficulties without fear of rejection or negative response.

 Transition Event 1 Year 7 - 2023 to be advised Transition Event 2 Year 7 - 2023 to be advised Transition Event 3 Year 7 - 2023 to be advised Year 7 Pin Ceremony - Friday, 24 November 2023 Transition Event 5 Year 7 - 2023 to be advised Higher Years Pin Assembly - 2023 to be advised